-It is important to remember that peacekeepers are authorized to act in accordance with the ROE, and don't need specific written approval to use force in accordance with the ROE.
-To be successful, ALL commanders and troops must have a clear understanding of when, and at what level, force can be used in implementing assigned tasks.
+It is important to remember that peacekeepers are authorised to act in accordance with the ROE/DUF, and don't need specific written approval to use force in accordance with the ROE/DUF.
+To be successful, ALL UN Police must have a clear understanding of when, and at what level, force can be used in implementing assigned tasks.

-Failure to use force in line with the ROE, much like the use of excessive force, can negatively impact the mission's success and may raise issues of individual and organizational responsibility.
+Failure to use force in line with the ROE/DUF, much like the use of excessive force, can negatively impact the mission's success and may raise issues of individual and organisational responsibility.